 Ex-Murdoch CEO Brooks says vindicated by not guilty verdicts

-Rebekah Brooks, the former boss of News Corp.'s British newspaper arm, said on Thursday (June 26) she felt vindicated after being found not guilty this week of hacking phone messages and other crimes while editing Rupert Murdoch's British tabloids.
+LONDON (Reuters) - Rebekah Brooks, the former boss of News Corp.'s (NWSA.O) British newspaper arm, said on Thursday she felt vindicated after being found not guilty this week of hacking phone messages and other crimes while editing Rupert Murdoch's British tabloids.

-It was the first time Brooks, 46, has spoken since she was cleared by a jury at London's Old Bailey court of charges relating to phone-hacking, illegal payments to a public official and perverting the course of justice.
+Brooks, 46, was speaking for the first time since she was cleared on Tuesday by a jury at London's Old Bailey court of charges relating to phone-hacking, illegal payments to a public official and perverting the course of justice.